-Course Number Course/Level Title Clock Hours/Quarter IEP 1 Beginning Level 468 hrs
+Course Number Course/Level Title Clock Hours/Quarter IEP 1 Beginning Level Session A 234 hrs The Designing Level features on having students appear in neutine social and school interactions at a

 The Beginning Level focuses on having students engage in routine social and school interactions at a basic level using simple features of English in familiar and controlled contexts.
 The students must also demonstrate grammatical and vocabulary competence at a beginning level.
 Attention will also be focused on exposing students to basic concepts of cross-cultural sensitivity and American culture.
 Prerequisite: None